-If you want to programmatically query which validation keywords failed when validating a given instance, you may want to do so using jsonschema.exceptions.ErrorTree objects.
+If you want to programmatically be able to query which properties or validators failed when validating a given instance, you probably will want to do so using jsonschema.exceptions.ErrorTree objects.

 '''

 class jsonschema.exceptions.ErrorTree(errors=())

 '''

 ErrorTrees make it easier to check which validations failed.